hughsk/disc/README.md

 Options:
   -h, --help    Displays these instructions.
   -o, --output  Output path of the bundle.
 Defaults to stdout.
-  -m, --mode    the default file scale mode to display: should be
+  -O, --open    Opens disc in a new browser window automatically -m, --mode    the default file scale mode to display: should be
                 either "count" or "size".
 Default: size
 ```